 Previously known as Tertre Daugay, the new owners chose to rename the estate Quintus, because it is considered the fifth Bordeaux wine owned and produced by Domaine Clarence Dillon.
 Quintus is translated from Latin into the number 5.
 Many ancient Roman families named their fifth child Quintus.
 As the Romans were the first people to plant vines in St. Emilion, and this is the companies 5th wine, the name is quite fitting.

-The 14 hectare St. Emilion, Bordeaux wine vineyard of Quintus, with vines about 25 years old, sits on clay and two different types of limestone.
+The 28 hectare St. Emilion vineyard of Quintus, has a terroir of clay and two different types of limestone in the soils.
 The vineyards are planted to 67% Merlot and 33% Cabernet Franc.
-Many of the original vines are old.
+On average, the vines are more than 30 years of age.
+However, a portion of the original vines are old.
 Some are close to 100 years of age!
-On average, the production of Quintus is expected to be close to 5,000 cases per year.
+On average, the production of Quintus is expected to be close to 8,000 cases per year.
 There is a second wine, Le Dragon de Quintus.

 The same team that produce Chateau Haut Brion and Chateau La Mission Haut Brion, managed by Jean Philippe Delmas will be responsible for making the wines of Chateau Quintus.
 With a good terroir, the ability to spend what it takes to produce the best wine possible and an experienced wine making team, this will be an exciting Right Bank wine to watch develop.

 Chateau Quintus will be marketed in a special bottle which was modeled after an ancient bottle of Haut Brion that was recently discovered from an old pirates lair.
 The bottle also features a raised seal engraved in the glass.